trant44atwit/CloudLab1andMoreTT/Lab4/README.md

 **Features:**

 - Multiple GET and POST routes for greetings, math operations, date/time, and more.
-- CLI with an interactive menu to make HTTP requests to the FastAPI backend.
+- CLI with an interactive menu to make HTTP requests to the FastAPI backend (Won't be used for this lab).
 - Backend runs inside a Docker container with **Uvicorn** as the server.

 **FastAPI Routes**